translate/translate/docs/formats/resx.rst

 Comments can be added per string using the optional ``<comment>`` field.
 As only one comment field is available, both translator and developer comments are stored in the same place.
-Translator comments are automatically wrapped with brackets and pre-fixed with 'Translator Comment:' during the po2resx process to make it easy to distinguish comment origin inside the .resx files.
+Translator comments are automatically wrapped with brackets and prefixed with 'Translator Comment:' during the po2resx process to make it easy to distinguish comment origin inside the .resx files.

 Example: